pwillard/ztracks-openrails/README.md

 4000m: Reduce the ballast profile to a single square polygon.
 This should be the width of the original ballast layer, set at the height of the top of the original ballast layer

 In practice, the last step is easily accomplished by raising the edges of the ballast to the top level, target welding the verts of the center section to the outer vertices of the now-raised edges, and then using Unwrap UVW (or the Blender equivalent) to remap the resulting polygons to the correct width on the map

+Needed:   Other formats - glTF and Blend files.